Criminal Justice Major

 The combination of criminal justice coursework and hands-on learning through internships prepares students for careers in law enforcement, the law, or corrections; or to pursue graduate and professional education.

 Students completing a major in criminal justice will:

-- demonstrate knowledge of the criminal justice system including the core components of the police, the courts and corrections;
+- Demonstrate knowledge of the criminal justice system including core components of the police, the courts, and corrections.

-- explicate crime and criminal behavior by examining criminological theories of crime causation;
+- Understand crime and criminal behavior by examining criminological theories of crime causation.

-- connect substantive areas of academic coursework to real-life application in a criminal justice field through internships.
+- Connect substantive areas of academic coursework to real-life application in a criminal justice field.